Sarlton/Student-Register/README.md

 # itthynk
-this is a demo page i will be building at itthynk
+This is an attemp to automate the registration form for itthynk